fabric/fabric/docs/usage/env.rst

 **Default:** ``None``

 Set to the port part of ``env.host_string`` by ``fab`` when iterating over a host list.
-For informational purposes only.
+May also be used to specify a default port.

 ``real_fabfile``
 ----------------